 We have a special method to take these measurements.
 You can start with your pupillary distance measurements here and your OC / seg height measurements here.
 Our opticians will guide you through the process and let you know which ones are necessary.

 You can receive a new prescription by making an appointment with an optometrist or ophthalmologist.
-You can book an eye exam with our on-site optometrists if you are in the San Francisco or Los Angeles areas.
+If you are in the San Francisco or Los Angeles areas, we have Independent Optometrists on-site at those stores.
 The refraction portion of the exam is to obtain a prescription.
 The prescriptions are usually valid for 1-2 years depending on the state you are in and your doctor policies.
-If you have had an eye exam within 1-2 years, you can check with your eye doctor to see if it is valid and have them send it directly to us by emailing it to email@example.com or faxing it to (323) 433-9172.
+If you have had an eye exam within 1-2 years, you can check with your eye doctor to see if it is valid and have them send it directly to us by emailing it to firstname.lastname@example.org or faxing it to (323) 433-9172.

 • CR39 Plastic lenses – Basic lenses with excellent acuity.